caseypaquola/BigBrainWarp/docs/pages/descriptor.rst

 Toolbox contents
 ==================

-An overview of what scripts and features are contained in *BigBrainWarp*
+An overview of scripts and features contained in the github repository:

 * scripts
 	* annot2classes.m: helps to organise Freesurfer annotation labels into a parcellation scheme